WorkSafeBC: Lawsuits

 These defenses, in practice, led to employers winning the majority of cases and the employees were left without sufficient or any compensation.
 The common law made it far too easy for employers to avoid paying compensation.
 By the defense "Fault of the Fellow Workmen" the employer could not be liable if an employee could be found partially at fault.
 Similarly, the "Assumption by workman of the ordinary risks of the job" defense allowed employers to claim that there were certain risks which the employee accepted by taking the job, and therefore the employer(s) could not be held liable.
 Finally, the "Contributory Negligence on the part of the workman" defense allowed for conditions where if an employee could be found minimally at fault the employer would be found not liable.
 There was also a disinclination for fellow employees to witness for their fellow employee(s) under fear of repercussions from their employer.
 Understandably, such results, predominantly in the favour of employers, created unrest.
 Employees had low prospects in acquiring compensation from employers through litigation.
 However, as litigation was the only means of receiving compensation, it was still heavily attempted.
 By 1897 the Employers Liability Act was established attempting to resolve the increasing conflicts and lawsuits between employees and employers.
-However, the Employers Liability Act was very limited in its beneficiaries, to only people 21 years and older whom were either railroad workers or manual labourers.
+However, the Employers Liability Act was very limited in its beneficiaries, to only people 21 years and older who were either railroad workers or manual laborers.
 Nevertheless, the Act enabled the eligible to claim up to $2000, although later lowered to $1500.
 In general, the creation of the Employers Liability Act was beneficial yet it did not apply to a large portion of the workforce.
 For example, most cannery workers would be ineligible to use the Act and would therefore continue to use litigation as a means of attempting compensation.
 The Employers Liability Act did not solve the problems of employee unrest or busy courts.
 Employers also began to feel uneasy as British Columbia's economy was suffering and a single lawsuit could cause significant debts.